mfaulk/mfaulk.github.io/_posts/2024-06-19-ilya-papers.md

 A clearly-written intro to the [Minimum Description Length Principle](https://en.wikipedia. org/wiki/Minimum_description_length) and its applications to model selection.

-* Learning as data compression: Every regularity in data may be used to compress that data, and learning can be equated with finding those regularities.
+* __Learning as data compression__ Every regularity in data may be used to compress that data, and learning can be equated with finding those regularities.
-* MDL as model selection: The best model is the one that minimizes the sum of the length of the description of the model and the length of the data encoded using that model.
+* __MDL as model selection__ The best model is the one that minimizes the sum of the length of the description of the model and the length of the data encoded using that model.

 # Machine Super Intelligence